polarysfoundation/LoyalExchange/README.md

 # Loyal Protocol

-Loyal Protocol is a protocol for the sale and purchase of digital assets NFTs (Non-Fungible Tokens) ERC721 and ERC1155 deployed in the blockchain.
+Loyal Protocol is a protocol for the sale and purchase of digital assets NFT (Non-Fungibles Tokens) ERC721 and ERC1155, safe and efficient.

 ## Table of Content